If you have a question that you want to be added to the faq contact us.

 All supported payment options can be find at the Payment options page.

 You can use the Price Wizard.
-It is very easy to use and with it you can have an quick estimation of the available plans for your case.
+It is very easy to use and with it you can have an quick estimation of the available plans and their prices.

 We respect privacy above all.

 Please notify us beforehand so that we can arrange meetings in way that other students do not meet you.
-Also, another easy solution would be to use Skype on a temporary fake account.
+Also, another easy solution would be to use Skype.

 AssistedCoding does not collect e-mails.